-This should generally be the display with the lowest MONITOR ID, or IP address, so that sequential IDs or IP addresses can be automatically assigned to the rest of the displays.
-This display will also be the first one to be measured and calibrated when automatically performing these actions on all displays.
+This should generally be the display with the lowest Monitor ID, or IP address, so that sequential IDs or IP addresses can be automatically assigned to the rest of the displays.
+This display will also be the first one to be measured and calibrated when automatically performing these actions on all displays, however this order can be changed later using the "Calibration Order" on page 37.